zachlewis/mold/README.md

               registry:

 ## Services
 Services is a list of containers that need to be started prior to the build.
+These are containers your build process needs to perform the build.
+For example if you are running tests that require elasticsearch, you would declare a elasticsearch container to run in this section as shown in the above example.

-These are spun up before the the code build actually starts.
-These services can then be accessed via their image name from the build container.
+Service containers are spun up prior to the code build.
+They are accessed via their image name from your build container.

 #### image
 The image name of the service to start.
+A vast list of public images can be found on [Docker Hub](https://hub.docker.com).
+Private images can also be specified.

 #### commands
 These are the arguments passed to the service container.